 Review and payment

-1. The Council shall review and determine on a regular basis the amount of each of the annual, processing and other applicable administrative fees in order to ensure that they cover the Authority’s expected administrative costs for the service provided.
+1. The [Council [based on the recommendation of the Finance Committee]] / [Finance Committee] shall review and determine [on a regular basis] / [at least once every 2 [or 3] years on] the amount of each of the annual, processing and other applicable administrative fees in order to ensure that they cover the Authority’s expected administrative costs for the service provided.

-2. Except as provided for in this Part, fees will be a fixed amount expressed in United States dollars or its equivalent in a freely convertible currency
+[2.
+Except as provided for in this Part, fees will be a fixed amount expressed in [United States dollars] or its equivalent in a freely convertible currency.]

 3. Fees paid under this Part are not refundable upon the withdrawal, rejection or refusal of an application.